A Mutually Beneficial Relationship

 Committed to Health

 A variety of factors have led to a widely documented and concerning decline in honey bee health, including activities associated with both beekeeping and crop production, putting at risk many of the foods we count on for a stable, nutritious food supply.
 While the total number of honey bee hives in the U.S. has remained stable for the past 20 years,2 maintaining healthy, stable hives is beekeepers’ big challenge.
-That's why Almond Board of California has taken extraordinary steps to be good partners to beekeepers in promoting bee health.
-We have funded more honey bee health research than any other crop group3 with more than 100 research projects since 1995.
+That's why the Almond Board of California has taken extraordinary steps to be good partners to beekeepers in promoting bee health, including the almond community's recently launched five-point Pollinator Protection Plan.
+We have funded more honey bee health research than any other crop group,3 supporting 125 research projects since 1995.

-Almond industry-funded research, along with that of other universities, government agencies, and non-profits informed the Honey Bee Best Management Practices (BMPs) for California Almonds.
+Research funded by the California almond community, along with that of universities, government agencies, and non-profits informed the Honey Bee Best Management Practices (BMPs) for California Almonds.
 Guidelines for everyone involved in the pollination process, the Honey Bee BMPs provide recommendations ranging from making the orchard a safe and welcoming place for honey bees to how to treat for pests and disease without harming bees.

 Partnerships in the Orchard

-Working with Project Apis m. and others, Almond Board encourages almond growers to provide blooming plants or bee pastures adjacent to almond acreage as additional food sources for honey bees prior to and after almond bloom.
-Beyond providing additional nutrition for honey bees, these plantings may help farmers improve their soil health, water infiltration and more.
+Working with Project Apis m., Pollinator Parternship and others, the Almond Board encourages almond farmers to plant pollinator habitat in or adjacent to their orchards as additional food sources for honey bees before and after almond bloom.
+Not only do these blooming plants support honey bees, they provide food sources for native bees too.
+Beyond providing additional nutrition for pollinators, these plantings can help farmers improve their soil health, water infiltration and more.

 1. Ramesh Sagili, Oregon State University, Department of Horticulture.